Overview, Signs and Symptoms of an Obstruction

 Congenital Nasolacrimal Duct Obstruction

 The nasolacrimal duct is a duct that connects the lacrimal glands in the eye to the nasal cavity.
-In this article, we shall briefly review the epidemiology, clinical presentation and the common causes of this condition.
+Epidemiology, clinical presentation and the common causes of this condition are presented below.

 - Clinical research has shown that nasolacrimal duct obstruction occurs in 2 to 4 out of 100 newborn babies.
 However, this number dramatically increases in children who have Down syndrome with statistics suggesting about 22% to 36% developing this condition.